Infant formula: Use of infant formula

-Health risks
+Health risks and controversies

-Use of infant formula has been cited for association with numerous increased health risks.
+The use of infant formula has been cited for association with numerous increased health risks.
 Studies have found infants in developed countries who consume formula are at increased risk for acute otitis media, gastroenteritis, severe lower respiratory tract infections, atopic dermatitis, asthma, obesity, type 1 and 2 diabetes, sudden infant death syndrome (SIDS), eczema and necrotizing enterocolitis when compared to infants who are breastfed.
 Some studies have found an association between infant formula and lower cognitive development, including iron supplementation in baby formula being linked to lowered I.Q. and other neurodevelopmental delays; however other studies have found no correlation.
 Causation, however, has not been established for negative long-term health effects of infant formula; studies analyzing health outcomes for breastfed vs. formula fed babies are primarily observational in nature and are plagued with confounding factors such as socioeconomic status, education level, and maternal preexisting conditions (such as obesity, which is associated with both low milk production and childhood obesity).
-When confounding factors are controlled for, differences between long-term health of breastfed and formula fed infants decrease.
+When confounding factors are controlled for, differences between the long-term health of breastfed and formula-fed infants decrease.

 Melamine contamination

 In 2008, a case of melamine poisoning of infant formula was discovered in China, where milk was deliberately adulterated with the chemical, leading to the death of six babies, and illnesses in more than 300,000 infants, including cases of acute kidney failure.
 Large quantities of melamine were added to watered-down milk to give it the appearance of having adequate protein levels.
 Some of those responsible for the poisoning were sentenced to death.

-In November 2008, traces of melamine were reported to have been found by the U.S. Food and Drug Administration in infant formula sold in the United States made by the three main American firms — Abbott Laboratories, Nestlé and Mead Johnson — responsible for 90–99% of the infant formula market in that country.
-The levels were much less than those reported in China, where levels of melamine contamination had reached as much as 2,500 parts per million, about 10,000 times higher than the recorded US levels.
+In November 2008, traces of melamine were reported to have been found by the U.S. Food and Drug Administration in infant formula sold in the United States made by the three main American firms — Abbott Laboratories, Nestlé, and Mead Johnson — responsible for 90–99% of the infant formula market in the country.
+The levels were much less than those reported in China, where levels of melamine contamination had reached as much as 2,500 parts per million (2.5%), about 10,000 times higher than the recorded US levels.
 The safety data sheet for melamine (CAS registry number 108-78-1; C3-H6-N6) recorded the acute oral toxicity (median lethal dose) at 3161 mg/kg for a rat.

 Health Canada conducted a separate test and also detected traces of melamine in infant formula available in Canada.
 The melamine levels were well below Health Canada's safety limits, although concerns remain about the safety of manufactured food for infants and monitoring of potentially dangerous substances.